 - Expensing Capital Investments – Businesses will be allowed to fully expense the costs of capital assets such as equipment, machinery and other items in the year purchased.
 Under current regulations, short-lived capital investments must be expensed over a five-year or longer period to receive the full tax benefit.
 In addition, the legislation increases Section 179d amounts from $500,000 to $5M and the phaseout threshold from $2M to $20M.
 This change provides a significant increase in the tax benefits for making commercial energy-efficient improvements.

-- 1031 Like Kind Exchange – This often method will be changes to limit the tax deferral on gains to real property only.
+- 1031 Like-Kind Exchange – This often used method will be changed to limit the tax deferral on gains to real property only.
 All other exchange transactions would no longer be permitted.

 Key Individual Tax Reform Changes

 - Increases in Standard Deductions – There will be a significant increase (almost double) in the standard deduction available to both individual and married taxpayers.
 The new standard deduction will be $24,000 for married taxpayers filing jointly and $12,000 for single filers.
 The increase is part of the administration’s plan to reduce the complexity of filing and claiming various tax incentives.

 - Reduction in Tax Brackets – There will be a reduction in the number of tax brackets for individuals from seven under current tax laws to three: a 12%, 25%, and 35% tax bracket.
 Single taxpayers who earn $45,000 and married taxpayers who earn $90,000 would be included in the 12% bracket.
 Single taxpayers who earn up to $200,000 and married taxpayers who earn up to $260,000 would be included in the 25% bracket.
 Finally, single taxpayers who earn up to $500,000 and married couples who earn $1M would be in the 35% tax bracket.